 Transcript: Debunking Egg Industry Myths

-In my video, Eggs vs. Cigarettes in Atherosclerosis, [sic--I meant eggs vs. cigarettes.
+In my video, Eggs vs. Cholesterol in Atherosclerosis, [sic--I meant eggs vs. cigarettes.
 I'll add to my re-record stack! -- MG] I suggested that eggs were bad for our arteries, smoking more than a pack a day for ten years was bad for your arteries, and combining egg-eating and smoking was even worse, thus the effect of eggs and smoking appears to be additive.
 But egg yolks alone were associated with artery-clogging plaque buildup nearly two thirds as bad as smoking.

 This certainly ruffled some feathers.
 Yes, eggs are by far the #1 source of cholesterol in the American diet, but letters to the editor like this one protested that dietary cholesterol may have very little impact on blood cholesterol levels, citing a study published in 1971 performed on eight people.
 But if you look at dozens of studies all put together, covering hundreds of study subjects, you find that blood cholesterol concentration is clearly increased by added dietary cholesterol.
 Here’s an extreme example just to illustrate, a year in the life of a study subject taken on and off eggs.
 First they take him off eggs, put him on a cholesterol free diet, and his cholesterol plummets within just three weeks.
 Then they give him lots of eggs and he’s back in trouble, and stays there until they take the eggs away and put him back on the cholesterol free diet and so on and so forth turning his high blood cholesterol on and off like a light switch made out of eggs.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Katie Schloer.

 Please consider volunteering to help out on the site.